Flamenco/stackeditpro/Features.md

 All features and fixes are ordered by *most recently modified*.

 # New Features
+## Hosted Images

+You can now upload and serve images from our server.

+When editing, if you drag an image into a document will upload and a link will be added to the current document.

+You can also
 ## Workspace Report
 View a report of your workspace.
 Available from `Actions/Workspace Report`.